WildSight-Wizards/wildlifewatcher/README.md

 * Data is not stored in the cloud, regarding wildlife sightings (i.e. uploaded straight to third party services)
 * Wildlife.ai have basic tech skills (in the major cloud providers) to support a solution.
 No experience with third party providers for monitoring etc.

+# Considerations

+Cameras will be deployed, and also removed/broken.
+We will need some form of "bootstrapping" or "service discovery" mechanism to know what cameras are deployed i.e. a registry.
+The
+API can then

 # Use Cases

 * Upload to platforms